Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 For some, the intention may be CLB7 in TEF to earn additional PR points for Canadian immigration.

-Everyone wants to communicate and connect with people efficiently; that’s why they were interested in learning in the first place.
+Everyone wants to communicate and connect with people efficiently, so they are interested in learning.

-A vast majority of apps gear more towards beginner learners.
+A vast majority of apps are geared more toward beginner learners.

-These apps can be a brilliant assistant to teach basic conversational phrases if you plan to travel abroad or just wish to pursue it as a hobby.
+These apps can be brilliant assistants for teaching basic conversational phrases if you plan to travel abroad or just wish to pursue it as a hobby.

 The practical use is valuable for many, but you won’t even be halfway at the CEFR model.